drewwills/uPortal-start/README.md

   - [uPortal 5.0 Manual][]

+As far as possible, **the examples in this `README` are presented in the order in which you will want to perform them** when you set up a local uPortal dev environment.

 ## Using uPortal-start

 uPortal-start provides a build system and several CLI tools through Gradle, and it even comes with a